chrisprasanna/RoboAnkle_DeepLearning/README.md

 ## Usage

 The primary neural network training and evaluation pipeline script is scripts/main_dnn_training_pipeline.py.
 The main pipeline script calls functions from packages in the src/ folder, including data processing, training protocols, and other computations.
 Intermediate neural networks during training are saved as .pt files to the results/ folder.
 In addition, fully-trained neural networks from Optuna trials are saved as pickle files to the results/ folder.
 The final test results, including test performance metrics and the best-performing hyperparameters in the Optuna hyperparameter optimization, are also saved as a pickle file to this folder.
 Finally, the test results are saved to a multi-page pdf located in the /results folder.
-This repository was set up using practices described the [Good Research Code Handbook](https://goodresearch.dev/index.html#).
+This repository was set up using practices described in the [Good Research Code Handbook](https://goodresearch.dev/index.html#).